atrocore/docs-old/modules/translations.md

 ![view_mode](_assets/translation/view_mode.png)

-The "Book" icon indicates that this field needs to be translated, and the "Magic wand" icon indicates the automatically translated fields.
+The "Book" icon indicates that this field is not marked as "translated", and the "Magic wand" icon indicates the automatically translated fields.
 To switch to the edit mode hover the mouse over the field you want to edit and click the pencil icon.

 ![edit_field](_assets/translation/edit_field.png)